How to Cure & Store Potatoes

 Step 4: Store Potatoes in Shavings

-Once your potatoes have fully cured, it’s time to pack them up for storage!
-The method we use here is storing potatoes in pine shavings in a box.
-You can also use a plastic storage bin, but make sure in either case that you poke holes for ventilation.
-A root storage bin is also a good option – often, they are lined with burlap which helps keep light out, but allow air circulation.
+You can also use a plastic storage bin, but make sure that you poke holes for ventilation in either case.
+A root storage bin is also a good option – often, they are lined with burlap, which helps keep light out but allows air circulation.

 Start by putting a thin layer of shavings down on the bottom layer of your box.